-What should I eat during a shift?
+The eternal EMS struggle: What should I be eating during a shift?

-The secret to eating healthy on duty and on the go is planning
+The secret to eating healthy on duty and on the go is...

 It's a question that is frequently asked by many medics, firefighters, and officers.
-If you are like many of us, you know that fast food is not good for us, but many times we feel forced into such a meal due to sheer lack of time.
+If you are like many of us, you know that fast food is not good for you, but many times we feel forced into such a meal due to sheer lack of time.
 I always found it interesting that when I walked into the station for the start of a shift, a small crowd would gather around my cooler.
 It quickly dawned on me that many responders make eating on duty far too complicated.
 So you may be wondering: what’s in Bryan's cooler for a shift?

 1. I would always make some turkey wraps with whole wheat grains, spinach, mustard, and cheese.
 These are always quick and easy to eat on the go and one wrap is a perfect portion.

-A few handfuls of trail mix make a good snack on the go as well, but beware of the trail mixes with added sugar and oils that negate the health benefit completely.
+3. A few handfuls of trail mix make a good snack on the go as well, but beware of the trail mixes with added sugar and oils that negate the health benefit completely.

-As a back-up option, I would keep a meal replacement bar on hand for the busy shifts that don't allow time to have a prepared meal.
+5. As a back-up option, I would keep a meal replacement bar on hand for the busy shifts that don't allow time to have a prepared meal.
 By 'meal replacement bar,' I am referring to a food bar or a whole food bar.
 There are many kinds, and my advice to you is find one that you like and keep it on hand for emergencies.